How To Avoid Problems By Integrating Play Part One

 Throughout the years I’ve had a turbulent relationship with play.
 Being an all or nothing type of person I’ve gone from ‘all play and no work’ in my twenties to ‘all work and no play’ in my thirties.
-In recent years my desire to progress in my career has led to a more ‘all work and no play’ approach, which has admittedly been fuelled by my perfectionism.
+In recent years my desire to progress in my career has led to a more ‘all work and no play’ approach, which has admittedly been fueled by my perfectionism.

 After some discussions with my therapist I realized that neither approach had served me very well.
 If I wanted to increase my resilience to stress when it arose and reduce the possibility of burn out, I needed to introduce more play into my life!